slammayjammay/vats/README.md

 - `getSearchableItems` -- A function that returns an array of items.
 Optional.
 If given, will search through and emit the `search` event with the found index.

 - `getSearchOptions` -- A function that returns options that will be passed to the `Searcher` instance.
 Optional.

+## Keymaps
+See `keymap.js` for default keybindings.
+It exports a `Map` instance with keypress strings as keys and actions as values. `'j': 'cursor-down'`, `'DOWN_ARROW': 'cursor-down'`.

+Keys strings must be formatted correctly.
+The `InputHandler#formatCharKey` will take in the `char` and `key` parameters emitted by Node and return a correctly formatted string.
+For example: when pressing the up arrow: `char` is `undefined` and `key.name` is `up`.
+The formatted string becomes `UP_ARROW`.

+Meta keys must be in the correct order. if you press `j` while holding the keys `option`, `meta`, `shift`, and `ctrl`, the formatted string becomes `ctrl+option+meta+shift+j`, with the meta keys listed in that order.
+This formatting is also done inside `InputHandler#formatCharKey`.
+Note that the formatted string for the char `N` is `N`, not `shift+n`.
+Similarly, the key `!` is valid whereas `shift+1` is not.

+Key strings can be combined with spaces (see the keymap `g g`).
+The resulting action will be fired when the user pressed the `g` key twice.
+Note that if the keymap `g g` is set along with `g`, the desired behavior is ambiguous -- `g` will end up being ignored (as a `keybinding`.
+It's still available in `keypress` events however).

+Actions can be strings or objects.
+If an object is given, its signature is:
+  - `action`: (string) the action to send
+  - `read`: (string, optional) the name of the read function for additional characters

+If `read` is given, `InputHandler` will delay firing a keybinding event and instead read an indefinite number of characters.
+The number of characters read and the characters sent is up to the read function.
+For more info on read functions, see the `InputHandler#readOneChar` function and the `InputHandler.readFunctions` map.